joni0108/Just_MQL_Framework/README.md

 | ->           | SND                  | Handle Supply & Demand Zones                                            |
 | ->           | OBs                  | Handle Order Blocks                                                     |

+See the list in the `wiki` by clicking [here](docs/Home.md/#modules-and-classes)

 ### Usage
-In order to undertand how to use this framework, please go to our repository [wiki](https://github.com/justupcorp/Just_MQL_Framework/wiki) or to our in-files documentation by clicking [here](docs/Home.md).
+In order to undertand how to use this framework, please go to our repository [wiki](https://github.com/justupcorp/Just_MQL_Framework/wiki) or to our in-files documentation by clicking [here](docs/Home.md/#installation).